(888) 552-6760 SCHEDULE AN APPOINTMENT

 • There are concerns about breast cancer.

 Surgery: This is often recommended if the fibroadenoma is growing rapidly or is greater than 2 cm in size.
-It may also be the right choice if you, the patient, want the fibroadenoma removed.
+It may also be the right choice if the patient wants the fibroadenoma removed.
 It may be removed by a surgical procedure called a lumpectomy, then sent to a lab to be evaluated.

 Cryoablation: This treatment freezes the fibroadenoma using a cryoprobe, which destroys the cellular structure of the fibroadenoma.
 A core needle biopsy must be performed before cryoablation to confirm that it is, in fact, a fibroadenoma.